genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 Cell metadata will be linked if there are matches between `batch` values in Cell metadata and `Sample Source ID` for Samples, `Library ID` for Libraries, and `Preparation ID` for Preparations.

-If successful you will find the Cells via `GET /api/v1/as-curator/cells/by/group/{id}` API endpoint.
+If successful you will find the Cells via `GET /api/v1/as-curator/omics/cells` API endpoint when Study accession is provided for `studyQuery` parameter.

 ### Working with the jobExecId
 The following endpoints allow you to manage and inspect jobs using the jobExecId, which is returned after initiating an asynchronous import task.